TN 35 (12-24)

 A. Introduction

-SSA is required to charge an assessment, also called a “user fee” or “service charge,” to an attorney or non-attorney who receives their fee via direct payment from SSA.
+We are required to charge an assessment, also called a “user fee,” when directly paying fees from past-due benefits.
 The Social Security Protection Act of 2004 (SSPA) amended section 206(d)(2)(A) of the Social Security Act by:

 • Capping the assessment at a flat-rate dollar amount or 6.3% of the fee payment, whichever is lower, effective September 1, 2004; and